YannKurzo/calculator/README.md

 # calculator v1.0

 This program can parse a string entered by the user.
 It calculates the mathematical result of the string.
-The program can be configured at compilation time by modifying the config.h file.
-By default, it uses double type to make calculation.
-It is possible to use the mpfr library to do the calculation, so that the precision can be defined by the user and that it can be much larger than a double precision.
+The program can be configured at compilation time by modifying the `config.h` file.
+Using the double type si limited in precision.
+It is then possible to use the mpfr library to do the calculation, so that the precision can be defined by the user.
+In that case the precision can be much larger than a double precision.

 ### Working features:
 - Numbers